 Market-based strategy includes investments primarily in public bonds and equity securities.
-It seeks to deliver predictable earnings aligned to business needs and take advantage of short-term opportunities primarily through public and private bond investments and public equity securities.
-As of December 31, 2021, 81% of the portfolio follows this strategy with 74% in bonds and 16% in common stocks.
+It seeks to deliver predictable earnings aligned to business needs and provide flexibility to adjust investment risk profile based on enterprise objectives and market opportunities primarily through public and private bond investments and public equity securities.
+As of December 31, 2022, 79% of the portfolio follows this strategy with 79% in bonds and 10% in common stocks.

 Performance-based strategy seeks to deliver attractive risk-adjusted returns and supplement market risk with idiosyncratic risk.
 Returns are impacted by a variety of factors including general macroeconomic and public market conditions as public benchmarks are often used in the valuation of underlying investments.
 Variability in earnings will also result from the performance of the underlying assets or business and the timing of sales of those investments.
 Earnings from the sales of investments may be recorded as net investment income or realized capital gains and losses.
-The portfolio, which primarily includes private equity and real estate with a majority being limited partnerships, is diversified across a number of characteristics, including managers or partners, vintage years, strategies, geographies (including international) and industry sectors or property types.
-These investments are generally illiquid in nature, often require specialized expertise, typically involve a third-party manager, and often enhance returns and income through transformation at the company or property level.
+The portfolio, which primarily includes private equity (including infrastructure investments) and real estate with a majority being limited partnerships, is diversified across a number of characteristics, including managers or partners, vintage years, investment strategies, geographies (including international) and industry sectors or property types.
+These investments are generally illiquid in nature, often require specialized expertise, typically involve a third-party manager, and enhance returns and income through transformation at the company or property level.
 A portion of these investments seek returns in markets or asset classes that are dislocated or special situations, primarily in private markets.
-As of December 31, 2021, 19% of the portfolio follows this strategy with 90% in other invested assets primarily invested in limited partnerships.
+As of December 31, 2022, 21% of the portfolio follows this strategy with 90% in other invested assets primarily invested in limited partnerships.